SlimaineB/AWS-Advanced-Networking-Specialty-ANS-C01-Course/01-fundamentals/nat.md

 - With PAT we can not initiate traffic from the outside to the devices inside the network.
 Without a NAT entry in the NAT table, the NAT device wont know where to forward the traffic from the outside

 ![PAT](images/NAT3.png)

+## Troubleshooting
+- To troubleshoot NatGateway traffic : Enable VPC flow logs on the NAT gateway's elastic network interface.
+Publish the logs to a log group in Amazon CloudWatch Logs.
+Use CloudWatch Logs Insights or Athena to query and analyze the logs.